 A quizzical glance from the train driver at my photographic antics as he pulled in, but he excelled by using the tannoy to welcome people to the first ever Sunday service to Bank station.
 Not that many people seemed to notice.
 The woman in my carriage seemed far more interested in her phone, and the chap looked like he probably wanted to be back in bed.

-Certainly at Bank there is signage letting people know that the service is running.
+Certainly at Bank station there is signage letting people know that the service is running.

 Some professionally printed posters…